salekinsirajus/gpgpu-sim_distribution/README.md

 OpenCL applications need to communicate with the NVIDIA driver in order to build OpenCL at runtime.
 GPGPU-Sim supports offloading this compilation to a remote machine.
-The hostname of this machine can be specified using the environment variable OPENCL_REMOTE_GPU_HOST.
-This variable should also be set through the setup_environment script.
+The hostname of this machine can be specified using the environment variable `OPENCL_REMOTE_GPU_HOST`.
+This variable should also be set through the `setup_environment` script.
 If you are offloading to a remote machine, you might want to setup passwordless ssh login to that machine in order to avoid having too retype your password for every execution of an OpenCL application.